-On February 15, 2013 the national Russian certification system GOST R and national Russian technical regulation “On Safety of Machinery Equipment” (Russian government order N 753 of September 15, 2009) were withdrawn.
+In February, 2013 the national Russian certification system GOST R and national Russian technical regulation “On Safety of Machinery Equipment” were withdrawn.

 Simultaneously, the new Customs Union Technical Regulation (CU TR) for most electrical products was enforced in Russia, Belarus and Kazakhstan.

 Earlier issued GOST R certificates will be valid until March 15, 2015.
 After that, the new EAC mark must be used.

 The Common Production Mark will be used for marking of products in the Customs Union (CU) and Eurasian Economic Community (EAEC or EurAsEC).
 The Customs Union is made up of Russia, Kazakhstan and Belarus.
 EAEC countries include the CU countries, plus Kyrgyzstan and Tajikistan.

 The Mark is analogous with the European Union’s CE mark for product safety.

 Of note: There are a number of changes in the CU TR for manufacturers of mass-produced products.